Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The FDA regulates the inclusion of expiration dates.
 For products that do not require dosage instructions and will hold their effectiveness for three years, the FDA does not require expiration dates.
 Therefore, some sunscreens may not have one while others will.
 To avoid any problems with unmarked products, upon purchase use a marker to write the month and day on the product.
 You'll know when the sunscreen is nearing its three year mark.

 I searched high and low in every store and could not find a good, old-fashioned poofy powder puff.
-I use Gold Bond Power in various and sundry places and had been using my hand or a wash cloth to apply it.
 In the midst of searching another store, my husband suggested I take an old sock and fill it with powder and use that.
-WOW!
-What a suggestion!

 Do you ever wonder how much of a product, such as lotion, gets thrown away when you can no longer squeeze or pump any more out?
 I did.